TenebrisOS/TenebrisOS/README.md

 ## Hi there 👋
+I'm TenebrisOS, a beginner developer.
+I mainly use Python, C, and Dart to create cool programs.
+I’m looking forward to learn other programming languages, primarily Rust for low-level memory safety and java.
+I currently use dart more than anything else and most of my time, i work on [Nots](https://github.com/TenebrisOS/Nots)
 <!--
 **TenebrisOS/TenebrisOS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: